BUILDING RESILIENCE IN THE WATERSHED

 Participating communities include Arlington, Dedham, Franklin, Holliston, Medway, Millis, Natick, Needham, Newton, Norfolk, Sherborn, Watertown, Wellesley, Weston, Wrentham, Boston, Cambridge, Dover, Bellingham, Waltham.

-Developing the Flood Model
+Developing the Charles River Flood Model

-In 2021, we completed the first phase, the development of the Flood Model for the upper and middle Charles River Watershed.
 Future climate storm scenarios for the CRFM were determined following the recommendation of the state’s Resilient Mass Action Team (RMAT).

 Identifying Flood Solutions